How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 After your biometric appointment and document submission in Yerevan, the file enters processing.
 For Iranian applicants, this includes § 73 AufenthG security screening, which adds time beyond the standard processing period.

 The Untätigkeitsklage.
-If 6–9 months pass without a decision, you have the legal option of filing an Untätigkeitsklage (failure-to-act lawsuit) at the Administrative Court in Berlin under § 75 VwGO.
-This compels the embassy to issue a decision within a defined period.
-Cost is approximately €500–1,500 for the lawyer filing plus court fees.
-Success rate is high — filing alone often triggers a decision within weeks.
-The window for filing is specifically after the statutory maximum processing period has elapsed, not before.
+If 6–9 months pass without a decision, consult a German immigration lawyer about an Untätigkeitsklage (failure-to-act lawsuit) at the Administrative Court in Berlin under § 75 VwGO.
+Lawyer and court fees vary; obtain a quote before filing.
+Filing can prompt a decision, but the window for filing should be assessed after the applicable processing period has elapsed.
 The Iran to Germany Skilled Worker Guide includes a month-by-month security screening timeline card and the decision framework for when Untätigkeitsklage escalation is appropriate.

 Alternative Consulates to Consider